 All funds paid for a pre-need cremation or funeral plan in New York must be placed into a trust.
 A pre-arranged direct cremation plan can be preplanned at a low cost to ensure your family does not have the burden of worrying about funeral costs.

 What can we do with the cremated remains?

-As I mentioned earlier there is a versatility on what you can do with cremated remains.
-You can inter a cremation urn in a cemetery plot or niche, keep an urn at home, scatter the remains or create a cremation artifact such as a cremation diamond, glass paperweight, bird bath or memorial reef ball to name but a few!
+As I mentioned earlier, there is versatility in what you can do with cremated remains.
+You can inter a cremation urn in a cemetery plot or niche, keep an urn at home, scatter the remains, or create a cremation artifact.

 The deceased had no life insurance – is there any help with cremation costs?